Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/02/how-to-tidy-your-windows-11-taskbar.md

 :::figure{.inset}
 :img{src="/img/2022/02/example-taskbar-sketch.jpg" alt="Taskbar before and after sketch - different taskbars on each display" loading="lazy"}
-:figcaption[Taskbar before and after]
+::figcaption[Taskbar before and after]
 :::

 Here’s how you can switch it on and try it out yourself.

 :::figure{.inset}
 :img{src="/img/2022/02/taskbar-settings.jpg" alt="Taskbar settings option" loading="lazy"}
-:figcaption[Taskbar settings]
+::figcaption[Taskbar settings]
 :::

 Right-click on the taskbar and select “Taskbar settings”.